rsvndump - remote Subversion repository dump

 rsvndump is a command line tool that is able to dump a Subversion repository that resides on a remote server.
 All data is dumped in the format that can be read an written by svnadmin load/dump, so the data which is produced can easily be imported into a new Subversion repository.

-Further information about rsvndump's behaviour and possible differences to the output generated by svnadmin dump can be found in the man page.
+Further information about rsvndump's behavior and possible differences to the output generated by svnadmin dump and svnrdump can be found at the man page.

 News